Here’s a Quick Summary of What I Cover in This Guide:

 What’s the best place to find phone numbers?

 If you really want to find the phone numbers that not everyone has access to, I recommend using Intelius.
 It’s $20 a month for a premiere membership — sometimes they have a discount.

 How do I mail the letters?

 There’s a couple of different ways to do it.
 You can print them out, stuff the envelope yourself, or hire a high school kid to do it.
 You could do a mail merge.
-There’s instructions on how to do that if search Google.
+There are instructions on how to do that if you search Google.